A Brave Writer mom asked after the recent Awesome Adulthood live (see below):

 So the idea behind this “awesome adulthood” is to embrace the powers that go with being an adult—career if you want it, hobby if you can do it, fitness if it makes you stronger and happier, spirituality and that journey if it satisfies your hunger, education through reading or grad school if you need it… and so on.

 Do you HAVE to go find these outside the home or at all?
 No. Let them come to you as a surprise of happy.
 Let the inspiration find you.
 I just want to alert you to the possible whispers: “Psst.
 The art museum is hosting a lecture.”
 You might think: “I can’t go.
 I have a nursing baby.”
 But what if you thought, “I want to go”?
 What if you paused long enough to notice: “I would enjoy that.”

 Give yourself permission to be surprised by a happy occurrence of inspiration that is not for your homeschools only—but for you.
 Express you in your home, yes.
 But when you’re ready, share the wonderful you that you are with the world beyond your doors too.
 When you do, your kids will see—ah, that’s how you do it.
 And you’ll say to yourself, “This feels good.”

 It should feel good.
 This is not a duty or an assignment.
 It is a liberation!
 Permission.
 That’s all.

 AND – you are free to disagree.
 It’s just how I see it this side of 50, with thousands of conversations with homeschooling mothers coursing through my brain.

-With that as a preface, watch both broadcasts below that deal with Awesome Adulthood:
+With that as a preface, listen to these Brave Writer podcast episodes that deal with Awesome Adulthood: